Background pattern

 Long-term treatment:

-If you take more Aceclofenaco Cinfa than you should
+If you take more aceclofenaco cinfa than you should

-If you forgot to take Aceclofenaco Cinfa
+If you forget to take aceclofenaco cinfa

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

-Frequent (may affect up to 1 in 10 patients)
+Common (may affect up to 1 in 10 patients)

 • Dizziness.